boweizhou/Traffic_Sign_Classifier/README.md

 The code for making predictions on my final model is located in the 29th cell of the Ipython notebook.
 Following are the results of the test.
 Accuracies for five selected signals are 100%.

-the real signal is Speed limit (30km/h)
-Speed limit (30km/h) probability: 99.64
-Speed limit (50km/h) probability: 0.36
-Speed limit (70km/h) probability: 0.0
-Speed limit (20km/h) probability: 0.0
-Speed limit (60km/h) probability: 0.0
-Stop probability: 0.0
 *******************
-the real signal is Bumpy road
+1 real signal is Bumpy road
 Bumpy road probability: 99.8
 Bicycles crossing probability: 0.2
 Go straight or right probability: 0.0